-First-time bankrupts who make very little income are often eligible for discharge after the minimum period of nine months.
-Your bankruptcy will last for more than nine months if you make surplus income, or if this is not your first bankruptcy.
+First-time bankrupts who make very little income are often eligible for discharge after the legislated minimum period of nine months.
+However, your bankruptcy will last for more than nine months if you make surplus income, or if this is not your first bankruptcy.

 Here are the conditions that could prolong your bankruptcy:

 If your monthly income is $200 or more in excess of the current surplus income limit set by the government, it is possible that your bankruptcy will be extended for longer than nine months, and you will be required to pay a portion of this income into your bankruptcy.

-If you have been bankrupt before, you are not eligible for an automatic discharge from bankruptcy in nine months.
+If you have been bankrupt before, you will not be eligible for an automatic discharge from bankruptcy in nine months.
 Typically, a second bankruptcy lasts a minimum of twenty-four months; this is extended to a minimum of thirty-six months if the second-time bankrupt has significant surplus income.

-The discharge is usually granted if you are earning only enough income to keep yourself and your dependants reasonably provided for, and if you have received credit counselling (one of your duties in bankruptcy).
+The discharge from bankruptcy is usually granted if you are earning only enough income to keep yourself and your dependants reasonably provided for, and if you have received credit counselling (one of your duties in bankruptcy).

-Occasionally, creditors, the trustee, or the Superintendent of Bankruptcy oppose a bankrupt’s discharge.
+Occasionally, creditors, the Trustee, or the Superintendent of Bankruptcy oppose a bankrupt’s discharge.
 When this happens, the matter goes to mediation or is heard in Court.
 Opposition to discharge is not common, but can happen if it is believed that you did not deal honestly with your creditors or with the Trustee, or if you have not completed your duties in bankruptcy.